 Some food swapping websites

 - RipeNearMe: a website for selling or giving away your surplus produce, which has now been going for around 3 years.

 - Food Forage: a relatively new (started March 2016) website designed to allow people to sell their surplus produce locally.
-A quick analysis shows that, whilst there are currently around 50 sellers from North East Melbourne on RipeNearMe, there are only 3 on Food Forage.

 - Spare Harvest: a new website (and app) which is designed to enable local communities to help connect, share, swap and sell all things related to gardening and growing food.

 - ShareWaste: the Tinder of food waste. (posted November 30 2016)

 Some people might be interested in a new book entitled Beyond the kale: urban agriculture and social justice activism in New York City.